pieter-van-prooijen/mongo-db-object-factory/README.md

 ## Code

-The code uses some Java 7 constructs (like switching on a String).
+The code uses some Java 7 constructs (like switching on Strings).
 It logs any configuration errors to slf4j.
 Note that some errors (like an unknown ReadPreference string) will throw IllegalArgument exceptions.

-For unit testing the Foursquare Fongo stub is used.
+For unit testing the Foursquare [Fongo](https://github.com/foursquare/fongo) in-memory Mongo stub is used.

 ## Licence